sagemath/sagecell/doc/messages.md

 ## HTTP

-HTTP is used for simple requests to the server.
+HTTP is used for simple requests to the server and starting the connection to the kernel.
 Because of restrictions on cross-origin `XMLHttpRequest`s in the browser, the server allows several ways of performing HTTP requests:

 * A standard request, such as one sent by the JavaScript `XMLHttpRequest` object, will return the result in the normal form, usually a JSON file.
 The results of all of these requests will have the HTTP header `Access-Control-Allow-Origin` set to `*` to allow for [cross-origin resource sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).